 We hear from many educators that they'd like to incorporate more women's perspectives into their curriculum, but simply don't know where to start!
 And the reality is that women's stories are still not well integrated into our traditional textbooks...But don't worry as we've got you covered!

-Typically, our professional development workshops begin with a discussion of why it's important to including women's perspectives how this component ties into Common Core and the CT Social Studies Frameworks.
+Our professional development workshops begin with a discussion of why it's important to include women's perspectives, and how this component ties into Common Core and the CT Social Studies Frameworks.
 We'll also explore ways in which women's history cuts across disciplines, offering a great way for teachers to work together.
-The bulk of the workshop will be spent on an overview of specific resources available through CWHF and other sources and an opportunity to try out some of these resources.
+The bulk of the workshop will be spent on your choice of Using the DIY History Modules, Using the "We Fight For Roses, Too" Banner Exhibit, or Including Women's History.
+Each workshop will provide an opportunity to try out these resources.
 Finally, we also want attendees to have the opportunity to brainstorm together and share ways that the materials and ideas can be useful in the context of their specific curriculum/units.

 Interested in learning more or in scheduling a workshop?
 Please contact Tina Carlson, Programs Coordinator, at (203)392-9008 or via e-mail at email@example.com.